Reporting incidents

 How to report client incidents, privacy incidents and reportable conduct.

-Incident reporting aims to improve the quality of services by capturing information about incidents in order to identify trends.
-This informs the implementation of preventative measures and strengthens response to adverse events.
+Incident reporting aims to improve the quality of services by capturing information about incidents to identify trends.
+This informs the implementation of preventative measures and strengthens responses to adverse events.

 Reporting client incidents